hellerve/ptolemy/done.md

 (Piperkarcka), which feels pretty accurate to me.
 Apart from that it also happens to be a fantastic play that I love very much.

+* *Panikraum* by **Hendrik Jackson** (2018)

+Some of the most intricate, elaborate, and difficult poetry I’ve ever read.
+It’s extremely dense, but also a ton of fun.
+Not all the material “clicked” for me, but a lot of it did, and that was pretty cool.

+* *God Bless You, Dr. Kevorkian* by **Kurt Vonnegut** (1999)

+This was the weirdest thing I’ve read in a while.

 ## Management

 ### Papers